sumersovitkargit/Kubernetes-Infra-Project/README.md

-# MapUp_Assessment
+# Infra kubernetes Project
-Task : Set up a Valhalla server on Azure using Docker, Kubernetes, and Terraform.
+Task : Set up a nginx webpage server on Azure using Docker, Kubernetes, and Terraform.
 The setup should be scalable, include load balancers, and be accessible for routing requests

-Note: Creating This project on the Azure infrastructure as I have all experience in Azure Only

 ## Task 1: Azure Setup using Terraform
 - Created modules of AKS Cluster , ACR , and Virtual Network and Virtual machine (For Github Action Runner)